-For months now, I’ve been hearing a lot of buzz about a book called “Essentialism”.
-It has been highly recommended and it got me curious.
-What finally got me motivated enough to get my hands on a copy of the book, was listening to a podcast with the author on MichaelHyatt.com.
+For months now, I’ve listened to a lot of buzz about a book called “Essentialism.”
+It’s high praise and recommendations made me curious.
+However, what finally got me motivated enough to get my hands on a copy of the book, was listening to a podcast with the author on MichaelHyatt.com.

 After listening to the podcast, I understood the hype.
-His ideas are contagious.
+The author’s ideas are contagious.

-The author, Greg McKeown, had a defining moment in his life when he realized that his choices and decisions in his career did not align with his personal values.
-From that he created a filter through which he would start making decisions about how to use his time.
-He calls it Essentialism.
+The author, Greg McKeown, had a defining moment in his life when he realized that his choices and decisions in his career did not align with his values.
+From that, he created a filter through which he would start making decisions about how he would use his time.
+He calls this process Essentialism.

-To be honest, I’ve only just started to read the book, what really caught my attention in this interview was a concept that evolved after he wrote the book.
-It is the idea of a personal, offsite review – every 90 days.
+What caught my attention in Greg’s interview with Michael Hyatt was a concept that evolved after he wrote the book.
+It’s the idea of conducting a personal, offsite review – every 90 days.

-This is a block of time set aside specifically to look back at the past 90-days and evaluate what worked, what didn’t, as well as what adjustments need to be made in the next 90 days.
-It is a time to get clarity on where you are headed and what course changes you need to make to reach your goals.
+It’s a block of time set aside specifically to look back at the past 90-days and evaluate what worked, what didn’t, as well as getting clarity on what course changes you need to make to reach your goals.

 What Questions Do You Ask During Your Review?

 In my research and reading, it was hard to find concrete examples of what questions to ask.
 And there is a reason for that.
 Your list of review questions will be unique to you and different from everyone else.

 Here is a list of questions I’ve put together to get you started:

 - What worked well in the last 90 days?